 33 Then they said to Him, "Why do the disciples of John fast often and make prayers, and likewise those of the Pharisees, but yours keep eating and drinking?"
-34 So He said to them: "Can you make the friends of the bridegroom fast while the bridegroom is with them?
-35 But days are coming when the bridegroom will be taken away from them; then, in those days, they will fast."
+34 So He said to them: "Can you make the friends of the bridegroom fast while the bridegroom is with direct object of the verb 'to heal'.
+The modern versions that follow the 1% render 'present with Him to heal', or some such thing, which the text does not say.